dalehamel/usdt-report-doc/docs/00099-acknowledgements.md

 - Brendan Gregg [@brendangregg] for his contributions to improving the accessibility of tracing tools throughout the industry
 - Alastair Robertson [@ajor] for creating bpftrace, and personally for reviewing the PRs I've submitted and offering insightful feedback
 - Matheus Marchini [@mmarchini] for his contributions to USDT tracing and feedback in reviews
+- Willian Gaspar [@williangaspar] for his contributions to iovisor and works featured here
 - Jon Haslam [@tyroguru] for his assistance and feedback on pull requests for USDT functionality in bpftrace
 - Teng Qin [@palmtenor] for reviewing my BCC patches with laser eyes
 - Yonghong Song [@yonghong-song] for reviewing my BCC patches with laser eyes